Tai Ji Quan: Moving for Better Balance®

 - What: A 6-month class designed for older adults (both men and women) who want to improve their balance and decrease their risk of falling.
 The class meets twice per week for 1 hour.

-- Where: Numerous counties across Montana hold Tai Ji Quan: Moving for Better Balance classes, currently available classes are listed below.
+- Where: Numerous counties across Montana hold Tai Ji Quan: Moving for Better Balance classes.
 Please contact your local MSU Extension county office for more information.

 - Cost: Cost for the classes depends on the instructor, though range between $0 - $50